winitzki/scall/tutorial/programming_dhall.md

 Note that this definition of "covariant" does not need subtyping and depends only on the structure of the type expression.

+The intuition behind "covariant functors" is that they represent data structures or "data containers" that can store (zero or more) data items of any given type.

-A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.
+A simple example of a functor is a record with two values of type `a` and a value of a fixed type `Bool`.
+The `fmap` function transforms the data items of type `a` into data items of another type but keeps the `Bool` value unchanged.

 In Haskell, that type constructor and its `fmap` function are defined by:

 ```haskell